Migorithm/kuberenetes-basic/ch4_services/instruction.md

 Above menifest defines an Ingress with a single rule, which makes sure all HTTP requests will be sent to "migo-nodeport" service on port 80.

 ### Accessing the service through the Ingress
-To access your service, you'll ened to make sure the domain name resolves to the IP of the Ingress controller.
+To access your service, you'll need to make sure the domain name resolves to the IP of the Ingress controller.
 To look up the IP of ingress, you need to list them first:
 ```sh
 kubectl get ingresses
 NAME           CLASS   HOSTS              ADDRESS     PORTS   AGE